MiguelPadillaR/SuperRes4Sentinel/README.md

 ## Features:
 - Enhancing of true color RGB pictures from Sentinel.
+- Scripts that allow batch downloading for HiRes-LoRes RBG image pairs and separate Sentinel bands.
 ## Installation
 ### Requirements
 - **A CONDA environment is heavily encouraged**, as it usually is more solid and problems are easier to pinpoint, but **Python's standard virtual environments will also do** with minor adjustments.